AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 }

 function counter(number){
 	switch ((number+1)%10){
 		case 1: return "st";
 		case 2: return "nd";
 		case 3: return "rd";
 		default: return "th";
 	}
 }
 ```

 Moreover, the exact number of chart's series at current time can be found out using {api:anychart.charts.Cartesian#getSeriesCount}**.getSeriesCount()**{api} method.

-Below is a sample with demonstration of the code from above.
+Below there is a sample with demonstration of the code from above.
 Each series was renamed.
 The chart's legend was enabled to demonstrate series names.

 {sample}CRUD\_08{sample}

 #### ID

-Another way to get one of series is to use series id.
+Another way to get one of the series is to use series id.
 Method {api:anychart.core.cartesian.series.Base#id}**.id()**{api} sets a unique identificator for a series to simplify further series manipulations.
-After setting custom id, the series can be obtained using {api:anychart.charts.Cartesian#getSeries}**.getSeries()**{api} method with series id as a parameter.
+After setting custom id, the series can be obtained using {api:anychart.charts.Cartesian#getSeries}**.getSeries()**{api} method with the series id as a parameter.

 ```
 // create chart
 var chart = anychart.column();

 // create variable for series
 var series;
 // create first series
 series = chart.column(data1);
 // set id for the first series series.id("First Series");
 // create second series
 series = chart.column(data2);
 // set id for second series
 series.id("Second Series");

 // get first series
 series = chart.getSeries("First Series");
 // rename first series
 series.name("First Series");
 ```

 ### Removing Series